Crabsjava/Crabsjava.github.io/README.md

 ⋅⋅⋅crab hosting is Fast, Reliable, Secured,

 * Servers Deployed:
-- 179 servers has been deployed in Philippines
+- 179 servers has been deployed in The Philippines
 + 267+ servers around the world

 Join the other users and use crab hosting now!